 - row versioning information

-Needless to say, if TempDB is not optimally configured, it can lead to operational bottlenecks and a degradation in performance.
+Needless to say, if TempDB is not configured optimally, it can lead to operational bottlenecks and a degradation in performance.
 It may leave you wondering why your queries with complex joins and sorting operations are not producing results as fast as expected.

-There are is no easy way to generalize about the best practices for optimizing TempDB.
-The scenarios are too diverse and what works in a given situation may not work in another.
-Testing your database before putting it to production use would be a good idea.
-Even if your database has gone to production, it is never too late to look at the underlying issues.
-Maybe TempDB is not configured as it should be.
+There are is no easy way to generalize about the best practices for optimizing TempDB, the scenarios are too diverse and what works in a given situation may not work in another.
+Even if your database has gone into production, it is always a good idea to continue to review your TempDB setup to ensure it's configured as it should be.

 One of the most serious issues in database performance is TempDB contention.
-This happens quite simply when too many resources that require TempDB are scrambling for and having to work with a single TempDB data file.
+This happens when multiple resources require TempDB, but there is only a single TempDB data file to access.

-TempDB contention is a serious performance issue and is often misunderstood to be normal blocking due to database locks.
-It is actually latched contention on the allocation pages by concurrent processes.
+TempDB contention can cause serious performance issues and is often misunderstood to be normal blocking due to database locks.
+Many times, it is actually latched contention on the allocation pages by concurrent processes.
 This can lead to bottlenecks as each process waits for its turn.
 As the turn doesn’t come fast enough, the underlying connections timeout and the processes need to be deallocated.